EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources

 On Tuesday, Reuters reported that China's securities regulator is probing a potential conflict of interest in Ant Group's planned stock listing.

-(Reporting by Humeyra Pamuk, Alexandra Alper, Karen Freifeld; Additional Reporting by David Shepardson and Mike Stone; Writing by Alexandra Alper; Editing by Chris Sanders and Lisa Shumaker)
+(Reporting by Humeyra Pamuk, Alexandra Alper, Karen Freifeld; Additional Reporting by David Shepardson and Mike Stone; Writing by Alexandra Alper; Editing by Chris Sanders, Lisa Shumaker and Edwina Gibbs)